 Text: Numbers 18-21; Psalm 33

-A passage of Scripture that I have found baffling is the account of Moses losing His passport to the promised land.
+A passage of Scripture that many find baffling is the account of Moses losing His passport to the promised land.
 The people grumble for lack of water, and the Lord commands Moses to speak to the rock.

 Take the staff, and assemble the congregation, you and Aaron your brother, and tell the rock before their eyes to yield its water.
 (Numbers 20:8)